-Enter the velocity and angles of up to 5 different velocities into the calculator to determine the resultant velocity.
+Enter two velocity vectors (by magnitude & angle, or by components) into the calculator to determine the resultant velocity.

 Resultant Velocity Formula

-The following formula is used to calculate a resultant velocity.
+The following formula is used to calculate a resultant velocity magnitude from component sums.

 To calculate the magnitude of the resultant velocity, add together all of the x-component values and square the result.
 Do the same for the y-components, then add this to the previous value.
 Finally, take the square root of that result to get the magnitude.

-• Where Va is the angle of the resultant velocity
+- Where Va is the angle (direction) of the resultant velocity

-• Vx is the magnitude of the x-component of the resultant velocity
+- Vx is the x-component of the resultant velocity

-• Vy is the magnitude of the y-component of the resultant velocity
+- Vy is the y-component of the resultant velocity

 Resultant Velocity Definition

-A resultant velocity is the equivalent velocity of the combination of 2 or more velocities in different directions.
+A resultant velocity is the single velocity vector that is equivalent to the vector sum of two or more velocities in different directions.

 Is resultant velocity the same as final velocity?